jiaohehu/NPreview/DOC-diagram.md

     sequence for which, it will consume a brace which will likely cause an unmatched brace compile error in LATEX engine.
 For this reason, all texts translated as a comment line are also "escaped".

+  - The "dashed withdots" option for "drawline" will not show any visible dotted lines in the PDF file when linecap:=butt.
+The linecap:=rounded will has to be set in order to produce dotted-lines.
+Thus, currently the "set linedashed withdots" option is considered broken for MP generation.
+    Do not use it for now.
+Use "set linedashed evenly" instead.